noisufnoc/noisufnoc.github.com/content/pelican.md

 # make publish; git commit -a -m "Super descriptive commit message"; git push
 ```

+Don't forget to add any new files that aren't initially tracked by git.

 That's all for now, please forgive any misspellings.
 Since Pelican uses MarkDown, I'm just writing this entry in vim.
 Perhaps I can get the vimspell plugin working...and blog about it later.